No padding. No sales copy. The answers that matter — in plain language.

 It keeps direction clear without locking you into a rigid plan that a single delay can collapse.
 Directional momentum without the fragility of a fixed itinerary.

 The GeoFree Audit is a free, three-part self-assessment at 521.is/audit.
-It takes approximately 20 minutes.
 It is not a quiz.
-It is a structured diagnostic with real scoring logic.
+It is a structured diagnostic.
+Take your time and get an honest answer.

 No. The GeoFree Audit is a readiness diagnostic, not an infrastructure review.
-It tells you whether you are in a position to start building your location independence now, and which path or programme fits your situation best.
+It tells you whether you are in a position to start building your location independence now, and which of the three phases needs attention first.

 If you are already relocated and want to identify gaps in your existing setup, that work happens inside the programmes — not in the Audit.
 The Audit is the starting point, not the full picture.